As promised, here’s round 2 of pictures from our trip to North Korea.

 Some friendly ladies welcomed us warmly…

-…and against my better judgment, pulled me in to (awkwardly) join them!
+…and against my better judgment, I let myself be pulled in to (awkwardly) join them.

 North Korean families relaxing at the park for the birthday celebration.